bkw777/WP-2_IC-Card/README.md

   But no polarity notch on the pin-38 side.

 * Yamaha MCD32 / MCD64
-  This one is uinsideous.
+  This one is insidious.
 It combines both the fact that it *looks* perfect and probably fits perfectly, with the fact that it would short the WP-2's VCC directly to GND.
   It has the same single-row 38-pin connector and the same shape of keying notch on one side.
   You could probably plug this card in and it would probably fit perfectly.